XUL (Sub 3 lb) A.T. Section Hike

 First aid & Repair

-Ibuprofen, Imodium, Benadryl, chafing cream packet; mini-scissors with rubber cover, Leukotape strips, gauze pad, triple antibiotic ointment packet, tenacious tape patch, tweezers, extra bottle cap
+Ibuprofen, Imodium, Benadryl; mini-scissors with rubber cover, Leukotape strips, gauze pad, triple antibiotic ointment packet, tenacious tape patch, tweezers, extra bottle cap.

 25